 When it comes to decorating this house, I really want to make it beautiful.
 The only problem is, we don’t have a lot of extra cash.
-And any extra money we do have is being saved up to purchase a car (you know, one where the AC and trunk actually work).

 So over the next few months, as we decorate this house and make it our own, we are going to be really stretching our creativity to spend as little as possible.

 You should see how we updated our laundry room cabinets for $12.

 Tips For Making This Project:

 - When drilling holes for the dowel rods, it was helpful to place a piece of scrap wood behind the piece of wood we were drilling.
 It helped it not split as much.